Yolanda2023/Final_project/README.md

 ### problem 1
-We= are analyzing taxi and Uber trip data from New York City between 2009 and 2015, and writing Python code to read, clean, and transform the data using pandas and SQLite.
+We are analyzing taxi and Uber trip data from New York City between 2009 and 2015, and writing Python code to read, clean, and transform the data using pandas and SQLite.
 We are also writing SQL queries to extract insights from the data, such as the number of rides per hour of the day and the number of rides per day of the week.
-Finally, you are creating visualizations using matplotlib to better understand the data and to communicate insights to stakeholders.
+Finally, we are creating visualizations using matplotlib to better understand the data and to communicate insights to stakeholders.

 We chose the bar plot as it is an effective way to visualize the distribution of the number of rides per hour of the day over a period of several years.
 A bar plot is particularly useful when the data consists of distinct categories, in this case the 24 hours of the day.
 It allows us to easily compare the number of rides for each hour and to identify patterns or trends in the data.
 Additionally, the x-axis of a bar plot can be easily labeled with categorical data, which makes it ideal for visualizing the number of rides per hour of the day.